DreanorAnime/AnimeReviews/_posts/2020-09-02-hunter-x-hunter-hunter-exam-arc.md

 ## Review
 Hold on a minute.
 His father left him when he was 12?
 Did he already fuck soneone as a 11 year old?
 How even?!

 This is pretty good for a Shounen and it got me hooked right from the start.
-Killua is quite mysterious and I can't wait to watch more of it.
+It shows a good introduction to all the characters and what Hunters are about.
+Killua quite mysterious and a little bit on the insane side of things.
+I can't wait to watch more and see in which ways Killua will obliterate his enemies.

 Really interesting.
 8/10